swalke16/me/README.md

 ## **FEARS:**

+* Not effectively raising two human beings to be good responsible people.
 * Irresponsible use of technology’s effect on society.
 * Rampant consumerism and the resultant destruction of the environment / climate change.
 * Current stage Capitalism’s effect on the vulnerable.
 * Imposter syndrome

 <br>